sunbeam-labs/sunbeam/docs/manage-version.rst

 =================

 .. contents::
-   :depth: 3
+   :depth: 2

 Overview
 ========

-This script exists to enable users of sunbeam to easily switch between different versions of sunbeam; automatically managing the environments and the code
+This script enables users of sunbeam to easily switch between different versions of sunbeam; automatically managing the environments and the code
 branches/tags.
 This is the preferred way to manage versions of your local installation of sunbeam >=3.1.